Start children off on the way they should go and even when they are old they will

 Aims for teaching RE

 Religious education enables children to investigate and reflect on some of the most fundamental questions asked by people.
-At Cerne Abbas CE VC First School we develop the children’s knowledge and understanding of the following world faiths: Christianity, Judaism, Islam and Hinduism.
+At Cerne Abbas CE VC First School we develop the children’s knowledge and understanding of the following world faiths: Christianity, Judaism, Islam and Sanatana Dharma.
 Children reflect on what it means to have a faith and to develop their own spiritual knowledge and understanding.
 We help the children learn from religions as well as about religions.

 In Religious Education we aim that it will: -